pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 -->

 - [X] API .status
-  - Other field: ".status.allocation" will be set for a claim using numeric parameters when needed by a pod.
+  - Other field: ".status.allocation" will be set for a claim using semantic parameters when needed by a pod.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?